skrub-data/skrub/doc/userguide_encoders.rst

 |MinHashEncoder|
 ~~~~~~~~~~~~~~~~

-This encoder ecomposes strings into ngrams, then applies the MinHash method to convert them
+This encoder decomposes strings into ngrams, then applies the MinHash method to convert them
 into numerical features.
 Fast to train, but features may yield worse results
 compared to other methods.